Beer Halls and Forum Selection Clauses

 Over the course of their relationship, Hofbräuhaus and Oak Tree had entered into three separate franchise agreements.
 The first agreement was concluded in 2014.
 The second agreement, which was concluded in February 2017, contained an Illinois choice-of-law clause, an exclusive Illinois forum selection clause, and an acknowledgement that it was subject to the Illinois Franchise Disclosure Act (“IDFA”).
 The third and final agreement, which was concluded in January 2018, contained a Nevada choice-of-law clause and a Nevada forum selection clause.
 It is not clear whether the Nevada forum selection clause in this third agreement is exclusive or non-exclusive.

-The district court identifies the 2018 agreement – with the Nevada choice-of-law and forum selection clause – as the “relevant, albeit expired” agreement.
+The district court identified the 2018 agreement – with the Nevada choice-of-law and forum selection clause – as the “relevant, albeit expired” agreement.
 As previously discussed at TLB, the mere fact that an agreement has expired does not mean that the dispute resolution provisions contained within that agreement cease to have any effect.
 Instead, most courts have held that choice-of-law clauses and forum selection clauses survive the termination of the agreement.
 The district court did not address this issue but its analysis suggests that it viewed the forum selection clause as having effect after the agreement was terminated.
 With this insight in mind, let us now turn to the legal issues relating to the forum selection clause.

 Subject Matter Jurisdiction